 ____________

 C.B.
 Anderson was the longtime gardener for the PBS television series, The Victory Garden, and he gardens professionally to this day.
 His first full-length book of poetry, Mortal Soup and the Blue Yonder, was published in 2013, and his second, Roots in the Sky, Boots on the Ground, in 2019, both from White Violet Press.
-For other poems by Anderson, select this link for the Society of Classical Poets.
+For other poems by Anderson, see the Society of Classical Poets.

 Bruce Bennett is author of ten books of poetry and dozens of chapbooks.
 His first New and Selected Poems, Navigating The Distances (Orchises Press), was chosen by Booklist as "One Of The Top Ten Poetry Books Of 1999."
 His second, Just Another Day in Just Our Town, Poems: New And Selected, 2000-2016, also from Orchises, was published in January 2017.
 Bennett received his Ph.
 D. from Harvard and taught at Wells College until 2014, and is now Emeritus Professor of English.
 He has reviewed contemporary poetry in The New York Times Book Review, The Nation, Harvard Review, and his poems have appeared widely in journals, textbooks, and anthologies.
 He was awarded a Pushcart Prize in 2012 for a villanelle in Ploughshares.